Where the Spies Are

-Where the Spies Are is a 1966 British comedy adventure film directed by Val Guest and starring David Niven, Françoise Dorléac, John Le Mesurier, Cyril Cusack and Richard Marner.
+Where the Spies Are is a 1965 British comedy adventure film directed by Val Guest and starring David Niven, Françoise Dorléac, John Le Mesurier, Cyril Cusack and Richard Marner.
 It was based on the 1964 James Leasor book Passport to Oblivion, which was also the working title of the film.
 MGM intended to make a Jason Love film series, but the idea was shelved.

 Plot

 Rosser, a British agent, disappears in Beirut.
 British intelligence boss MacGillivray has difficulty finding a trained agent on short notice, so he recruits Doctor Jason Love, who did some intelligence work for him in World War II, to find out what is going on.
 As a doctor, Love can attend a medical convention there without attracting suspicion.

 Love stops off in Rome and meets his contact there, a fashion model named Vikki.
 The two get along so well, Love misses his flight to Beirut.
 As he watches it depart without him, the plane explodes in mid-air.

 Love arrives in Beirut and meets another agent, Parkington.
 Together they discover a communist plot to assassinate the pro-British Prince of Zahlouf, thereby threatening Britain's eastern oil treaties.
 Parkington is killed by an enemy agent after the latter reveals that Rosser is dead.
 Returning to his hotel room, Love is surprised to find Vikki waiting there.
-She is supposedly there on a photoshoot, but she reveals she is a double agent, and warns him to get out of Beirut as soon as possible.
+Vikki is supposedly there on a photoshoot, but reveals that she is a double agent and warns him to get out of Beirut as soon as possible.

 Having discovered the assassination plot, Love manages to foil it by wrestling a rifle out of the hands of the hitman masquerading as one of the background "Arabs" in Vicki's photoshoot.
 The rifle goes off, hitting someone else in the crowd that had assembled to see the Prince.
 Love, holding the rifle, is mistaken for the erstwhile assassin by an angry mob.
 The mob chases him onto a nearby roof.
 He is "rescued" by a helicopter, only to discover that it is manned by the Russians, who came to pick up the assassin, not to save him.

 Stanilaus, the top Russian spy in the region, smuggles him aboard the "Dove of Peace", a jet returning to Russia after a propaganda tour of the world, and tries to extract information from him.
 Love tells him the truth, but Stanilaus does not believe him.
 Also on board is Vikki, returning to learn what her next assignment will be.